lfils658/JDip/README.md

 ---------------------------------------------- | ------------------------------------------------
-Create an account (Users)                      | Google search News feed                                      | Shout box Texting/chatting                               | Guestbook (updated to be linked to the accounts feature) Weather feed                                   |
-Quick acess to popular links like social media |
+Create an account (Users)                      | Google search News feed                                      | Shout box Weather feed                                   | Guestbook (updated to be linked to the accounts feature) Quick acess to popular links like social media |

 ## Planned File Tree